kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 1. Choose a new unconfigurable algorithm to use for each client.
 2. Try to match the algorithm of the relevant CA for each.
-3. Make each configurable cluster-wide. (this is similar to (2) but doesn't require subject and CA algorithms to match).
+3. Configure a list of supported subject key algorithms for each CA key in preference order, clients should choose the first algorithm they support.
 4. Make each configurable by each subject (like `tsh login --keytype ecdsa_P256`, new field in `teleport.yaml` for hosts, etc).

-My personal opinion: The MVP is (2).
-(1) is not flexible enough, (2) seems like it would cover >80% of cases, (3) adds a few more knobs without major benefits, someone will eventually ask for (4) and we can consider adding it then.
+My personal opinion: The configured list of supported subject key algorithms for option (3) is probably necessary, so that clients on older versions still generating RSA keys can be supported temporarily, and then blocked once the RSA2048 algorithms are removed from the list.
+We can start with option (3) and implement (4) one day if there is a compelling reason.
+(1) and (2) don't seem flexible enough.

 ### Backward Compatibility

 * Will the change impact older clients? (tsh, tctl)

-Auth servers with non-default algorithms configured should continue to sign certificates for clients on older Teleport versions using RSA2048 keys.
+By default, Auth servers with non-default algorithms configured should continue to sign certificates for clients on older Teleport versions using RSA2048 keys.

-Open questions:

-* Should we start rejecting RSA2048 (if a different algo is configured) in future Teleport versions (V15)?
-* Should we make some configurable `allowed_subject_algorithms` per CA to put this in the hands of the user?
+This can be configured with a list of `allowed_subject_algorithms` per CA key type so that RSA keys can eventually be rejected when the user is ready.

 * Are there any backend migrations required?